LITTLE CALUMET RIVER

-Maximum discharge along the river is currently at the Little Calumet River At South Holland reporting a streamflow rate of 74.5 cfs.
-This is also the highest stage along the Little Calumet River, with a gauge stage of 5.6 ft at this location.
+Maximum discharge along the river is currently at the Little Calumet River At Porter reporting a streamflow rate of 50.9 cfs.
+However, the streamgauge with the highest stage along the river is the Little Calumet River At South Holland with a gauge stage of 5.33 ft.
 This river is monitored from 3 different streamgauging stations along the Little Calumet River, the highest being situated at an altitude of 617 ft, the Little Calumet River At Porter.

 Maximum 2,206.0 cfs